Haven Holidays Nepal

 This is why the Annapurna Circuit Trek stands out as one of the world’s great treks.
 You move through an incredible mix of landscapes, cultures, and altitudes that keep the experience surprising and real.
 So, if you’re looking for that big Himalayan adventure in May, get in touch.
 Haven Holidays Pvt.
 Ltd. is ready to help you bring this journey to life.

 Actually, rhododendron forests burst with reds, pinks, and whites while you enjoy peaceful paths under Annapurna I, which stands tall at 8,091 meters (26,545 feet).
 I’m Krishna Thapa, and after a decade of trekking and blogging with Haven Holidays Pvt.
-Ltd. in Kathmandu, May is always my top pick.
+Ltd. in the mountains of Nepal, May is always my top pick.
 It’s the month when the circuit gives you the best of everything: beauty, comfort, and adventure—without the headache of big crowds.

 More importantly, skip the crowded trails of March and April.
 Walk in warm, steady weather that’s miles better than what you’ll find in monsoon or winter.
 Valleys stay cozy and dry, high passes are open, and every day feels manageable and exciting.
 May turns the Annapurna Circuit into a real adventure full of color and sweeping views you won’t forget.